kasperbaago/AndroidJSONHandler/README.md

       </li>
       <li>
         <b>String callback:</b> The method that should be called with the result of your request to the server.<br/>
         This method will be called with two parameters: The first is a JSONArray, containing the returned JSON data.
-The last is a boolean value, which is true if an error has accured during exicution.
+The last is a boolean value, which is true if an error has occurred during exicution.
       </li>
     </ul>
   </li>